 Helping your students learn an efficient process to complete Take it Home pages and assessments takes a little work.
 But, be consistent and your students will pick it up quickly.

 Students repeat this process for someone at home for their homework.

 - Read the rhythm.

 This is their “homework.”
 To see more about how to use Take if Home pages to extend learning and build advocacy for your program, see this post, “Homework in Elementary Music Classes, Really?”

 Reward Exemplary Work

-Our school uses various systems of rewarding exemplary work.
-As students work, I circulate around the room and silently drop “tickets” to students who are doing a great job practicing or helping their partner.
-Use whatever system you have in place at your classroom/school to recognize students who are working hard and helping each other.
+Our school uses various systems of rewards for exemplary work.
+As students work, I circulate around the room and silently drop “tickets” to students who do a great job as they practice or help their partners.

-Assessment in elementary music should be a natural part of class activities.
-Why not use Take it Home pages and challenge students to extend their learning at home.
+Assessment in elementary music should be a natural part of class activities and it should be FUN!
+Learning targets and assessments should develop REAL music reading skills.
+And, Take Home sheet music helps you to involve and inform your parents and challenge students to extend their learning at home.

 Free So, La, Mi Music Reading Lesson with Take it Home Pages